-Component Requirement Color bit depth display and size For graphical user interface (GUI) mode installation, 8-bit color depth (256 colors) is required.
+Component Requirement Memory A minimum of 2 GB RAM Character Encoding UTF-8/Unicode character encoding must be configured for your supported database and application server.
+Color bit depth display and size For graphical user interface (GUI) mode installation, 8-bit color depth (256 colors) is required.
 For console-mode and silent-mode installation, there is no color bit depth requirement.
 JDK The Oracle Enterprise Repository installation program requires a Java run-time environment (JRE) to run.
 To run the .jar installation programs, you must have the appropriate version of the JDK installed on your system, and include the bin directory of the JDK at the beginning of the PATH variable definition.
 It is important that you use a JDK because the installation process assigns values to JAVA_HOME and related variables to point to the JDK directory.
 JDBC The Oracle Enterprise Repository installation program requires the location of supported JDBC driver file(s) to communicate with a supported database server.
 Ensure that the JDBC driver file(s) are compatible with your application server's JDK/JRE version, before proceeding with the Oracle Enterprise Repository installation.
-When using the IBM WebSphere application server, the bundled JDK/JRE will not support JDBC drivers that are compiled using a newer JDK.
-For example, the Oracle 11 g JDBC driver, ojdbc6.jar, does not function within a WebSphere 6.1.0.5 installation, however, the ojdbc5.jar driver would be appropriate.
+When using the IBM WebSphere application server, the bundled JDK/JRE does not support JDBC drivers that are compiled using a newer JDK.
+For example, the Oracle 11g JDBC driver, ojdbc6.jar, does not function within a WebSphere 6.1.0.5 installation, however, the ojdbc5.jar driver would be appropriate.